All Episodes

 Well, that's the point.

-That's all they needed to know.
+That's all they needed to do.

 They just read the headlines, and that's the end of that story, unfortunately.

-But But what oh well, but I want you best of luck.
+Oh, well, but I want you best of luck.

 You know, I want you to know that even though I do not agree with you on policy issues anytime, I still listen to you.